mbuesch/letmein/CONFIGURATION.md

 For the server this means it will listen on both TCP and UDP.

-For the client this means that it will connect to the server over TCP, unless there is a command line override via `--server_port_udp`.
+For the client this means that it will connect to the server over TCP, unless there is a command line override via `--server-port-udp`.

 ### `control-timeout`